Ravencentric/awesome-arr/README.md

 - [Cloud Seeder](https://ipv6.rs/cloudseeder) - 1 click installer and updater for Prowlarr, Lidarr, Radarr, Readarr, Sonarr and Whisparr.
 Also links and connects qBittorrent.
 - [Collectarr](https://github.com/RiffSphere/Collectarr) - A Python script for checking your Radarr database and setting up collection lists.
 Also supports "smart" actor lists based on TMDB.
 - [Crossarr](https://github.com/TMD20/crossarr) - Cross Seed via Arr Programs.
+- [Decluttarr](https://github.com/ManiMatter/decluttarr) - Watches radarr, sonarr, lidarr, readarr and whisparr download queues and removes downloads if they become stalled or no longer needed.
 - [Deleterr](https://github.com/rfsbraz/deleterr) - Automates deleting inactive and stale media from Plex/Sonarr/Radarr.
 - [Deployarr](https://github.com/anandslab/deployarr) - Deployarr automates Homelab setup using Docker and Docker Compose.
 - [Elsewherr](https://github.com/Adman1020/Elsewherr) - See disclaimer on page.
 See if your movies from Radarr are available on a streaming service, and add a tag against the movie if it is.